Tired, hungover midlife woman with messy hair and dark circles, symbolizing how alcohol disrupts sleep, hormones, and energy during perimenopause.

 When Sleep Slips Away

-Sleep deprivation has been my invisible adversary, creeping into my nights and leaving exhaustion in its wake.
-If you're in perimenopause, you know this struggle all too well.
-Those deep, restorative nights of sleep seem like a distant memory, replaced by restless tossing, night sweats, and an overactive mind.
-It’s frustrating, exhausting, and, at times, overwhelming.
+Sleep deprivation became my silent saboteur—creeping into my nights and leaving exhaustion in its place.
+If you’re in perimenopause, you likely know this struggle well.
+Those once-deep, restorative nights?
+They’ve been replaced by tossing, turning, night sweats, and a mind that just won’t turn off.

-When fatigue sets in, it’s easy to feel defeated.
-The lack of sleep clouds our thoughts, lowers our mood, and makes even simple tasks feel monumental.
-And when exhaustion meets frustration, our brains start searching for relief—sometimes in places we thought we had left behind.
+Fatigue clouds our thoughts, darkens our mood, and makes even basic tasks feel monumental.
+And when exhaustion teams up with desperation, our brains search for relief—sometimes in the form of old habits we thought we’d long outgrown.

 The Allure of Alcohol in Sleepless Nights

-For years, I’ve embraced sobriety, rarely thinking about alcohol.
-But in moments of extreme exhaustion, a familiar thought resurfaces: What’s the harm?
-If I’m not sleeping anyway, why not just have a drink?
+I’ve made a commitment to drink less, to be more mindful—and most days, that feels empowering.
+But in moments of deep exhaustion, a familiar thought creeps in: What’s the harm?
+If I’m not sleeping anyway, maybe just one glass…

 Understanding the Hormonal Connection

-Our liver is responsible for processing estrogen, along with countless other functions.
-When alcohol enters the body, the liver shifts its priority to metabolizing alcohol, putting estrogen processing on the back burner.
+And here’s the kicker: our liver is responsible for processing estrogen.
+But when alcohol enters the picture, the liver shifts gears to metabolize the booze first, pushing estrogen detox to the back burner.
 The result?
-Excess estrogen lingers longer than it should, intensifying perimenopausal symptoms such as:
+Estrogen hangs around longer than it should, intensifying perimenopausal symptoms like:

 The Sleep-Hormone-Alcohol Spiral